alleyinteractive/apple-music/readme.txt

 The Apple Music plugin enables you to add songs, albums and artists through Apple Music badges, links and widgets on your Wordpress site.

+This plugin relies on [Apple Music's API](https://developer.apple.com/documentation/applemusicapi) for its operation.
+Their privacy policy can be found [here](https://www.apple.com/legal/privacy/en-ww/).

 == Installation ==

 Install like any other plugin, then configure your settings at Settings->Apple Music.